 Link to a Source Control Service

-Adding Your Linode API Key to Forge
+Adding your Linode API Key to Forge

 Create a Server

-Add a Domain Name
+Add a New Site

 General PHP/Laravel.
 Other options include Static, HTML, Symfony, and Symfony (Dev).